turbaevsky/indicators/doc/PI_DB_TS.md

 ### Step 1 – Data collection, Members

-Each WANO member (nuclear operating organization) is responsible for the element data collection.
+Each WANO member (nuclear operating organisation) is responsible for the element data collection.
 All necessary elements are identified in the Data Entry System (DES) section of the WANO member website.
 Most of the world plants report quarterly.
 However, the USA plants report